Join the most popular and best-selling trip from Sofia

 Rila Monastery (UNESCO)

 The Rila Monastery is one of Bulgaria’s symbols and a popular tourist destination.
 The monastery is set deep in the heart of Rila Mountain, between the Rilska and Drushliavitza Rivers, at 1147 metres (3760 feet) above sea level.
-It is situated 120 kilometers south of Sofia, and 41 kilometers east of Blagoevgrad.
+It is situated 120 kilometres south of Sofia, and 41 kilometres east of Blagoevgrad.

 From the end of the nineteenth century onwards, the Rila Monastery has a museum with historical exhibits from the region.
 The exposition includes important examples of Bulgarian and foreign art from the fifteenth to the nineteenth centuries.
 The most precious exhibit is the finely carved wooden cross, work of Father Rafail.
 He worked on his masterpiece for years, using the finest chisels and tools, and completed it in 1802, losing his eyesight due to the strenuous work.
 The cross represents 36 Biblical scenes, eighteen on each side, with over 600 miniature figures.